AkimovLab/Project_ZnPc_few_layer_graphene/README.md

 7-The file named 2lgraph_znpc.60r.3k.thnr8 is an input QE file job which does dynamics for optimized ZnPc/double-layer graphene interface.

 8-files named graphene.xyz, graph_znpc.xyz and 2dgraph_znpc.xyz are cordinates of relaxed graphen, znpc/single-layer graphene and znpc/double-layer graphene, respectively.

+9-files named graph_znpc-pyxaid-setp2-py-src2.py and 2lgraph_znpc-pyxaid-setp2-submit_temple are used to perform step2, hamiltonian construction for each MD step for ZnPc/single-layer graphene interface

+10-files named 2lgraph_znpc-pyxaid-setp2-py-src2.py and 2lgraph_znpc-pyxaid-setp2-submit_temple are used to perform step2, hamiltonian construction for each MD step for ZnPc/double-layer graphene interface

+11-